ryanpasca/ryanpasca.github.io/README.md

-The purpose of this github page is to learn how to make and edit website code
+The purpose of this github page is to learn how to make and edit a website using HTML, CSS, and eventually other types of code.

-and hopefully build an online resume for myself.
+The website will serve as an online info site about Ryan